 \section{Introduction}

-The ICD coding system standardizes diagnoses, playing a vital role in billing, epidemiology, and clinical decision-making~\cite{dong2022automated}.
-However, manual ICD coding is labor-intensive, error-prone, and requires expert knowledge to navigate complex and evolving guidelines.
-Automated ICD coding, powered by Natural Language Processing (NLP) and machine learning, offers a scalable solution, promising improved accuracy, reduced costs, and streamlined healthcare workflows.

-As depicted in Figure~\ref{fig:intro}, automated ICD coding is typically framed as a multi-label classification task, where the goal is to predict multiple diagnosis and procedure codes from clinical notes.
-However, due to the nature of clinical notes and deep model, automatic ICD coding tasks still present certain challenges: (1) \textbf{Knowledge Gap}: Clinical notes often lack explicit details, creating semantic gaps between text and corresponding ICD codes.
+The ICD coding system standardizes diagnoses, supporting billing, epidemiology, and clinical decision-making~\cite{dong2022automated}.
+Manual ICD coding, however, is labor-intensive, error-prone, and requires extensive expertise.
+As depicted in Figure~\ref{fig:intro}, automated ICD coding, framed as a multi-label classification task, offers a scalable solution but faces challenges: (1) \textbf{Knowledge Gap}: Clinical notes often lack explicit details, creating semantic gaps between text and corresponding ICD codes.
 For example, a discharge note may omit the term "Diabetes mellitus" but include lab results such as high blood sugars that imply the condition.
 (2) \textbf{Weak Interpretability}: The black-box nature of deep learning models makes it difficult for healthcare professionals to trust or verify predictions, especially in critical decision-making.
 (3) \textbf{Long-tail Problem}: A small number of frequent codes dominate, while most ICD codes are rare.
 For instance, 54\% of ICD-9 codes in the MIMIC-III-FULL training set are absent from the test set~\cite{edin2023automated}, leading to unreliable predictions for infrequent labels.